Buick Electra: Third generation (1965–1970)

 The 1968 Electra 225 received a revised grille and taillight trim along with concealed windshield wipers.
 Inside, there was a revised instrument panel with a square speedometer and other instruments, plus a new steering wheel.
-Shoulder seat-belts were standard for both the driver and front passenger.
+Shoulder seatbelts were standard for both the driver and front passenger.
 Base and Custom models were still offered, with the Limited trim option available on the Electra 225 Custom hardtop sedan.